Access To Medicine Foundation

 How we work to tackle the lack of access to diabetes products

 Responding to the critical need to improve access to diabetes care in LMICs, we launched our dedicated stream of work on diabetes in 2022.
-It builds on the momentum of the Global Diabetes Compact and the WHO-spearheaded push to ensure that all people with the disease have access to quality care and treatment.
+It builds on the momentum of the Global Diabetes Compact and the WHO-spearheaded push to ensure that all people living with diabetes have access to quality care and treatment.

-As we move forward, we will use a blend of research and stakeholder dialogue to identify solutions for companies to expand access to insulin and diagnostics, informed by an in-depth assessment of current approaches.
+Looking ahead, we will continue to use a blend of research and stakeholder dialogue to identify solutions for companies to expand access to insulin and diagnostics, informed by an in-depth assessment of current approaches.

 Sharing insights and identifying solutions

-In October 2022, we published a report outlining what the major insulin manufacturers are currently doing to address access to diabetes care in LMICs – and what still needs to be done.
-It found a range of strategies that were being used to expand access to the companies’ products, including insulin donation programmes, training programmes, and access-focussed pricing strategies.
+In a previous report published in October 2022, we also detail the efforts of the same major insulin manufacturers to address access to diabetes care in LMICs and highlight what still needs to be done.
+The report found a range of strategies that were being used to expand access to the companies’ products, including insulin donation programmes, training programmes and access-focussed pricing strategies.

 Also central to our changemaking strategy is the Foundation’s ability to bring a range of key stakeholders together for dedicated roundtables and workshops to share insights and build consensus.

-A further workshop will be convened in 2023, with a focus on diagnostics and monitoring devices.
-In the coming years, we will continue to expand our efforts to move essential healthcare companies on access to diabetes care. in this way, we can help make diabetes a manageable condition for more sufferers worldwide.
+In the coming years, we will continue to expand our efforts to move essential healthcare companies on access to diabetes care.
+In this way, we can help make diabetes manageable for those living with the condition worldwide.

 Claudia Martínez